semaphoreci/semaphore/docs/versioned_docs/version-CE/getting-started/about-semaphore.md

 ## Where to go next?

-If you want to give Semaphore a go, head to the [Guided Tour](./guided-tour).
-You can try Semaphore for free, with no strings attached.
+If you want to give Semaphore Cloud, head to the [Guided Tour](./guided-tour).
+If you prefer to self-host, see the [Community Edition installation guide](./install).

 You can find the complete Semaphore handbook in the [Using Semaphore](../using-semaphore/jobs) section.